facebookarchive/oss-performance/README.md

     composer.phar install # see https://getcomposer.org/download/
     hhvm perf.php --wordpress --php5=/path/to/bin/php-cgi # also works with php7
+    hhvm perf.php --wordpress --php=/path/to/bin/php-fpm # also works with php7
     hhvm perf.php --wordpress --hhvm=/path/to/hhvm

 Running with --hhvm gives some additional server-side statistics.
 It is usual for HHVM to report more requests than siege - some frameworks do call-back requests to the current webserver.

+:heavy_exclamation_mark: If you run with a debug build you may hit timeouts and other issues.

 Batch Usage
 ===========